This Friday try something taboo, a Forbidden Fruitini.

 Pour 1 ounce of vodka, 1 ounce of St-Germain, 2 ounces of white grape juice, and 1/2 ounce of lemon juice in a shaker over cracked ice.
 Add an ounce of your agave syrup mixture.
 Shake and then carefully strain into your prepared cocktail glass.

 How I like it: For the vodka, I used Dekuyper’s Sour Apple Pucker Schnapps.
 I also used an organic blue agave syrup with vanilla flavor which blended in quite well.
-Of course, this is just an approximation of the original, which I recommend.
+Of course, this recipe is just an educated approximation.
+It’s fairly representative, but I do recommend trying the original.

 Whether at home or dining out, drink responsibly!